datagrok-ai/public/help/develop/admin/quality-assurance.md

 See [Usage Analysis](../../govern/usage-analysis.md)
 to learn more.

-### Grok Tester

 ## Issue tracking

-Issue tracking is an essential component of any software development process, and we work on a reliable process to identify and address issues promptly.
-At Datagrok, we have multiple sources of getting feedback, and we track issues we achieve from our clients through emails, Teams, meetings, and clients' QA.
+We work on a reliable process to identify and address issues promptly.
+At Datagrok, we have multiple sources of getting feedback, and we track issues that we achieve from our clients through emails, Teams, meetings, and clients' QA.
-Additionally, we use manual tests, automatic tests, monitoring, a logging system, and our [community](https://community.datagrok.ai/) to gather feedback and identify issues.
+Additionally, we use manual tests, automatic tests, monitoring and logging systems, and our [community](https://community.datagrok.ai/) to gather feedback and identify issues.

 Users can report an issue directly in one of our issue tracking systems.
 We use [JIRA](https://reddata.atlassian.net/) for internal issues, integrated with BitBucket, and [GitHub Tracker](https://github.com/datagrok-ai/public/issues) for all externally reported issues.
 We recommend reporting issues in JIRA if you have access to it, but if you don't, use GitHub Tracker.